 Since 2000, Sierra Club groups have partnered with the Massachusetts chapter of The Nature Conservancy in its Islands Program.
 TNC seeks to protect the Vineyard’s significant ecosystems and preserve biodiversity in the face of unrelenting development pressures.
 While protecting land is one key strategy, TNC also seeks to restore the island’s once-expansive sandplain habitats by replanting native species in these rare seaside prairies.
 Through its work with many local environmental groups, the Conservancy has become a leading voice in the fight to safeguard the island's special qualities.

 Specific tasks will be based on the Conservancy's most pressing needs at the time of our trip.
-Over the past 13 years, Sierra Club groups have tackled numerous projects, mostly involving removing invasive species and working in TNC's nursery for native plants.
+Over the past 12 years, Sierra Club groups have tackled numerous projects, mostly involving the removal of invasive species and working in TNC's nursery for native plants.
 Invasives include oriental bittersweet, multiflora rose, Scotch broom, honeysuckle, and black locust.
-In the nursery we have collected and sorted seeds, helped with weeding, and field-planted native species.
+In the nursery we have collected and sorted seeds, helped with weeding and field-planted native species.
 We've helped with pitch pine removal around the island in order to restore the rich biodiversity of globally rare sandplain grasslands.

 We will meet at Hoft Farm on the north shore of Martha's Vineyard, less than four miles from the ferry landing in Vineyard Haven and six miles from the Oak Bluffs ferry.
 Specific directions will be sent later.
 Dinner on Sunday evening will be our first meal together.

-We will work a total of four days (at least one or two will be six-hour days, the rest will be half days) and have one day off.
-There will be ample free time to visit nearby towns, stroll along the beaches, and hike preserves.
-Each day there will be planned group activities, including hiking with a naturalist and kayaking on a coastal pond.
+We will work a total of four days (at least one full six-hour day and three partial) with one day off.
+There will be ample free time to visit nearby towns, stroll along the beaches and hike preserves.
+Each day there will be planned group activities, including going on a a naturalist guided hike and kayaking on a coastal pond.
 Other possible activities include touring Polly Hill Arboretum and the Aquinnah Cultural Center, biking, antiquing, and bird-watching.
 Fall foliage colors reach their peak in New England at this time of year, and it is peak migration season for raptors.
 The trip will end after breakfast on our last day.
-Note that Columbus Day falls on Monday, October 13, 2014.
+Note that Columbus Day falls on Monday, October 14, 2013.

 Accommodations and Food

 Our base of operations will be the scenic and rural 90-acre Hoft Farm.
 Purchased by The Nature Conservancy in 1997, the farm encompasses woodlands, meadows, ponds, and wetlands with no neighbors in sight!
 The renovated farmhouse is used to house the Conservancy's fire crews and field research teams.
-We will be staying in the farmhouse in rooms containing two, three, or four single beds.
-There are also small (unheated) cabins containing two single beds each.
+We will have available for our use three rooms in the farmhouse containing two, three, and four single beds.
+In addition, there are small (unheated) cabins containing two single beds each.
 This means you can expect to have one or more roommates, depending on the group composition.
 Camping is not allowed at Hoft Farm.

-We will have many fresh local foods and a varied menu, offering both vegetarian and non-vegetarian selections.
-Please be aware that we prepare meals for a group and cannot accommodate individual preferences and special diets.
-If you require a special diet or foods, please plan to bring food.
-You will have access to the kitchen to prepare your own meals.
-Everyone will help cook and clean up at least one day of the trip.
-The Hoft farm has a fully equipped kitchen, and all meals (except for packed lunches and one meal out) will be served at the farm.
+We will have many fresh foods and a varied menu, offering both vegetarian and non-vegetarian selections.
+Please be aware that we prepare meals for a group and cannot accommodate all individual preferences or extremely restrictive diets.
+We ask that you discuss any dietary restrictions with the leader in advance.
+Each person will help cook and clean up at least one day of the trip.
+The Hoft Farm has a fully equipped kitchen, and all meals (except for packed lunches and one meal out) will be served at the farm.

 Work projects will vary from light-duty to strenuous.
 Each participant will work at his or her own pace and endurance level.
-We expect to work one or two six-hour days and two or three partial days.
+We expect to work one full six-hour day and three partial days.

 Equipment and Clothing

-The weather is usually comfortable in early October, but prepare for a range of temperatures -- from warm to quite chilly.
+The weather is usually comfortable in early October, but prepare for a range of warm to quite chilly temperatures.
 Bring clothing you can layer on or off when the temperature or exercise level changes.
 Rain gear is essential, as we will work in light to moderate rain (but not in storms or high winds).
 Poison ivy is common, so protective clothing is advisable.
 Technu will be in ample supply.
 A detailed equipment list will be provided before the trip.